“We do not remember days, we remember moments.” — Cesare Pavese

 As writers, what we capture on the page are moments, both good and bad.
 Our stories are scenes designed to provoke emotion in our readers.
 You can tell when you’ve connected because a reader will tell you what moments stood out for them.
 We strive for that, which is one reason NaNoWriMo is an excellent cauldron for a first draft.
 We are writing fast and furiously, not stopping to let our inner censors tell us to pull back, not be quite so aggressive on the page.
 Those are battles to fight when you revise, but once you get that emotion on the page, you’ll find it easier to keep it there.
 Never fear going too far in a first draft.

-For those of you with families, enjoy the warmth, mine any drama for inspiration if necessary, and you can try using the excuse, “I have to write my words!” if it all becomes too much.
-(You have no idea how many times I’ve done just that.)
+Here in the US, today is Thanksgiving, one of those days that often makes moments we remember for the rest of our lives.
+For those of you with families, enjoy the warmth, mine any drama for inspiration, and, if necessary, you can try using the excuse, “I have to write my words!” if it all becomes too much.
+(You have no idea how many times I’ve done that.)

 For those of you on your own, I wish you well.
 I’ve been there, too, and I know today and the weeks to come can be some of the darkest of the year in more ways than one.

 Best to you and yours today and all the days through the year.
 If you’re ahead on your word count, you might want to consider that second piece of pie your reward.